-Taiwan, US pay tribute to island’s leader, ‘Mr. Democracy’
+China sends more warplanes as Taiwan honors late leader

-TAIPEI, Taiwan (AP) — Taiwan’s leader, senior government officials and a high-level U.S. envoy on Saturday paid tribute to the man who led Taiwan’s transition to democracy, former President Lee Teng-hui.
+TAIPEI, Taiwan (AP) — China sent more warplanes toward Taiwan for the second day Saturday as the island’s leader, senior government officials and a high-level U.S. envoy paid tribute to the man who led Taiwan’s transition to democracy, former President Lee Teng-hui.

 Keith Krach, the U.S. undersecretary for state, kept a low profile at the service.
 His presence at the event and on the island has drawn a strong rebuke from China, which sent 18 warplanes across the midline of the Taiwan Strait Friday in an unusually large display of force.